WilmerSuarez/TextEditor/README.md

 ## Instructions

-- User msut specify the foreground and background color of the text.
+- User must specify the foreground and background color of the text.
 - User must specify the color of the highlighted words (foreground and background)
 - User can specify which words are keywords in the dict.asm file
 ![alt text](https://i.imgur.com/YwsyGbi.png)